javiertuya/selema/README.md

 ## Delegated configurations

-Additional or new configurations can be delegated to an user suplied object that implments a given interface and establishes these configurations in its `configure` method:
+Additional or new configurations can be delegated to an tester suplied object that implments a given interface and establishes these configurations in its `configure` method:

 - `setManagerDelegate(IManagerConfigDelegate configDelegate)`: Sets a delegate that executes the configuration actions specified in the `configure` method